Keeping Bread Fresh

 Focaccia best devoured right away and within 24 hours.
 Can be sliced horizontally and stored in zip-lock bags after 24 hours and great for sandwiches.

-Keto buns including Hamburger and Hot Dog buns can be stored in their bag for a couple days on the counter, up to 5 days in the refrigerator or frozen.
+Dinner Rolls including Hamburger and Hot Dog buns can be stored in their bag for a couple days on the counter, up to 5 days in the refrigerator or frozen.
 These freeze really well.

 Cupcakes refrigerate really well for up to 5 days before freezing.
 When refrigerated, take out 30 minutes before serving.
 When frozen, take out morning (5 hours) before serving and place in refrigerator and then 30 minutes before servicing, place on counter to arrive at room temp.